photoprism/photoprism/README.md

 to get regular updates, connect with other users, and discuss your ideas.
 Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts."

-An important part of our journey is to explore new ways in product development and build better software through consistent use of community feedback.
-Feel free to [share your thoughts](https://photoprism.app/contact) with us at any time.
+An important part of our journey is to explore new directions in product development and build better software through consistent use of feedback.

+Feel free to [contact us](https://photoprism.app/contact) with anything that is on your mind, even if you just want to say hello.
+It is our goal to answer all questions we receive from our users, customers, partners, and the developer community.
+Our team also welcomes feedback if you believe something can or should be improved.

 ## Every Contribution Makes a Difference ##